 For example, Jordan St. John ’22 is a neuroscience major at Morrissey who took Catalyst last summer to broaden her horizons and skill set.
 “Catalyst completely exceeded my expectations,” says St. John.
 “I developed a passion for finance, and I am now pursuing the subject as a minor.”

 This coming summer, St. John will be interning at Morgan Stanley in New York City.
 “I would not have been able to attain this internship without the valuable academic and career skills that I learned during Catalyst,” she says.

 Other alumni of the program have gone on to full-time jobs at Goldman Sachs, Amazon, Leerink, and many other high-profile firms in finance, technology, and health care.
-Catalyst alumni will share their stories, and faculty will answer students’ questions, in an information session via Zoom on February 11 at 5 p.m.
-Similarly, there will be an informational webinar for parents on February 4, from 6 to 6:30 p.m.
+Catalyst alumni shared their stories, and faculty answered students’ questions, during an information session via Zoom on February 11.
+There was also an informational webinar for parents on February 4.

 —Carroll School News